Mobillity mojo logo

 The solution

-Mobility Mojo's Workplace Accessibility Assessment can be used from CAD drawings and partially completed buildings and office space all the way to specific floors within a building or even building campuses.
-Therefore, we were able to help Pawlik and ISS to make their Warsaw HQ as accessible as possible right from the office's inauguration.
+Mobility Mojo's Workplace Accessibility Assessment can be used for CAD drawings and partially completed buildings and office space as well as for specific floors within a building or even building campuses.
+Therefore, it helped Pawlik and ISS to make the Warsaw HQ as accessible as possible right from the office's inauguration.

-Using our tool on his smartphone, Pawlik walked through the Warsaw HQ answering questions, taking photos, and collecting measurements.
-In less than 3 hours, he completed the evaluation of all building areas, including parking, entrances, bathrooms, meeting rooms and much more, and received an accessibility score of the office premises in real time.
+Using Mobility Mojo’s assessment tool on his smartphone, Pawlik walked through the Warsaw HQ answering questions, taking photos and collecting measurements.
+In less than three hours, he completed the evaluation of all building areas, including parking, entrances, bathrooms, meeting rooms and much more, and he received an accessibility score of the office premises in real time.

-After less than 48 hours from evaluation completion, Pawlik received a personalised accessibility report including scores for each area of his office, Capex Light and Capex Intensive recommendations for improvement, and an assessment of compliance to regional accessibility standards.
-Through it, he gained a better understanding of the type of workplace ISS strives for and was better equipped to schedule and budget for improvements.
+Less than 48 hours after completing the evaluation, Pawlik received a personalised accessibility report, including scores for each area of his office, CapEx light and CapEx intensive recommendations for improvement and an assessment of compliance with regional accessibility standards.
+The report gave him a better understanding of the type of workplace ISS strives for, and he was better equipped to schedule and budget for improvements.

 Commenting on his experience assessing ISS' HQ in Warsaw, Jan Pawlik said: